mike01/pypacker/README.md

 - Auto Checksum calculation capabilities
 - Match replies via "is_direction()"
 - Create new protocols (see FAQ)
-- visualization framework based on graph-tool (beta, see examples)
+- visualization framework (beta, see examples/visualize_ether.py)

 #### What you can NOT do with it
 Pypacker is not as full-blown feature-rich as other packet-analyzer like Scapy, so you can't automatically create